Capsaicin: Biosynthetic pathway

 Plants exclusively of the genus Capsicum produce capsaicinoids, which are alkaloids.
 Capsaicin is believed to be synthesized in the interlocular septum of chili peppers and depends on the gene AT3, which resides at the pun1 locus, and which encodes a putative acyltransferase.

 Biosynthesis of the capsaicinoids occurs in the glands of the pepper fruit where capsaicin synthase condenses vanillylamine from the phenylpropanoid pathway with an acyl-CoA moiety produced by the branched-chain fatty acid pathway.

 Capsaicin is the most abundant capsaicinoid found in the genus Capsicum, but at least ten other capsaicinoid variants exist.
 Phenylalanine supplies the precursor to the phenylpropanoid pathway while leucine or valine provide the precursor for the branched-chain fatty acid pathway.
-To produce capsaicin, 8-methyl-6-nonenoyl-CoA is produced by the branched-chain fatty acid pathway and condensed with vanillamine.
-Other capsaicinoids are produced by the condensation of vanillamine with various acyl-CoA products from the branched-chain fatty acid pathway, which is capable of producing a variety of acyl-CoA moieties of different chain length and degrees of unsaturation.
-All condensation reactions between the products of the phenylpropanoid and branched-chain fatty acid pathway are mediated by capsaicin synthase to produce the final capsacinoid product.
+To produce capsaicin, 8-methyl-6-nonenoyl-CoA is produced by the branched-chain fatty acid pathway and condensed with vanillylamine.
+Other capsaicinoids are produced by the condensation of vanillylamine with various acyl-CoA products from the branched-chain fatty acid pathway, which is capable of producing a variety of acyl-CoA moieties of different chain length and degrees of unsaturation.
+All condensation reactions between the products of the phenylpropanoid and branched-chain fatty acid pathway are mediated by capsaicin synthase to produce the final capsaicinoid product.

+Evolution

+The Capsicum genus split from Solanaceae 19.6 million years ago, 5.4 million years after the appearance of Solanaceae, and is native only to the Americas.
+Chilies only started to quickly evolve in the past 2 million years into markedly different species.
+This evolution can be partially attributed to a key compound found in peppers, 8-methyl-N-vanillyl-6-nonenamide, otherwise known as capsaicin.
+Capsaicin evolved similarly across species of chilies that produce capsaicin.
+Its evolution over the course of centuries is due to genetic drift and natural selection, across the genus Capsicum.
+Despite the fact that chilies within the Capsicum genus are found in diverse environments, the capsaicin found within them all exhibit similar properties that serve as defensive and adaptive features.
+Capsaicin evolved to preserve the fitness of peppers against fungi infections, insects, and granivorous mammals.

+Antifungal properties

+Capsaicin acts as an antifungal agent in four primary ways.
+First, capsaicin inhibits the metabolic rate of the cells that make up the fungal biofilm.
+This inhibits the area and growth rate of the fungus, since the biofilm creates an area where a fungus can grow and adhere to the chili in which capsaicin is present.
+Capsaicin also inhibits fungal hyphae formation, which impacts the amount of nutrients that the rest of the fungal body can receive.
+Thirdly, capsaicin disrupts the structure of fungal cells and the fungal cell membranes.
+This has consequential negative impacts on the integrity of fungal cells and their ability to survive and proliferate.
+Additionally, the ergosterol synthesis of growing fungi decreases in relation to the amount of capsaicin present in the growth area.
+This impacts the fungal cell membrane, and how it is able to reproduce and adapt to stressors in its environment.